awsdocs/amazon-eks-user-guide/doc_source/sample-app.md

 The sample application and traffic generator were largely taken from an example in the [ADOT Collector repository](https://github.com/aws-observability/aws-otel-collector/blob/main/examples/docker/docker-compose.yaml)\.
 A `docker-compose.yaml `file was translated to Kubernetes resources using the [Kompose tool](https://kompose.io/)\.

 `traffic-generator.yaml `makes http calls to the Kubernetes service `sample-app:4567`\.
-This allows our traffic generator to interact with our sample application on port 4567\. `sample-app` resolves to the IP address of the `sample-app` pod\.
+This allows the traffic generator to interact with the sample application on port 4567\. `sample-app` resolves to the IP address of the `sample-app` pod\.
 Ensure that the `kind` value reflects your deployment mode\.

 `traffic-generator.yaml`